joebaga/MN-Face-expression-recognition-/README.md

 # 1.introduction

-in this project a took kaggle challenge the data comes from
+in this project i took a kaggle challenge the data comes from

 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge .